In this article

 • Easily understood: Digitizing your expense approval policies and spend guidelines ensures they’re accessible to every employee, all the time

-• Enforceable: Developing internal controls (like a robust expense report approval process, for example) that automatically enforce spend rules, limits, and category restrictions makes it easier to flag out-of-policy items for review, and prevent disallowed employee expenses
+• Enforceable: Developing internal controls (like a robust expense report approval process, for example) that automatically enforce spend rules, limits, and category restrictions makes it easier to flag out-of-policy items for review and prevent disallowed employee expenses

 3. Use a smart expense management system

 Reducing corporate tax starts with maximizing deductible expenses.
-That makes prioritizing a smart, efficient small business expense management software a wise business move.
+That makes prioritizing smart, efficient small business expense management software a wise business move.

 When you manage expenses manually, it can: